Harrison Law Office, P.C. Serving San Francisco

 Steps in the H-1B Process for San Francisco Employers

-Many international workers and employers in the Bay Area have questions about how the lottery works, what deadlines apply, and how to coordinate an H-1B petition with existing jobs or offers.
-Our H-1B visa lawyer walks you through each step, from confirming that your position qualifies as a specialty occupation to gathering documents, preparing forms, and responding to any requests for evidence from U.S. Citizenship and Immigration Services.
-Because we regularly assist clients whose cases are processed through offices serving San Francisco and the broader Northern California region, we understand how local employers, universities, and consulates often handle timing and communication.
+Our H-1B visa lawyer walks you through each step, from confirming that your position qualifies as a specialty occupation to gathering documents, preparing forms, and responding to any Requests for Evidence from USCIS.
+Because we regularly assist clients whose cases are processed through offices serving San Francisco and the broader Northern California region, we understand how local employers, universities, and consulates handle timing and communication.

 Get the Immigration Experience & Commitment Your Case Deserves